 That response was the Triumph line, which in the initial advertising Sheaffer emulated Parker’s use of quotation marks and even capitalized the name.
 Happily, the habit in pen-fanciers is to not follow this, and so I am not driven to type “TRIUMPH” every time I mention it.
 The same advertising declares that the name had been chosen prior to the US becoming involved in the Second World War, and rather was meant “to symbolize an outstanding achievement of Sheaffer engineers and craftsmen.”

 Also found in those early ads is a failure to interchangeably apply the name to both pen and point; the latter was consistently called “the Feathertouch Sheath-Point and FLO-RITE feed” which is a bit of a mouthful.
 Sheaffer themselves adopted the shorthand “Triumph point” no later than 1949’s catalogues, which makes it a more or less official usage.
 The “Feathertouch” aspect of the formal name refers to the platinum mask, which was reputed to enhance the flow of ink to the tip.
+I should at this juncture admit that my use of the Triumph line is really a bit of personal shorthand, and it would be slightly more correct to speak of the Triumph era; for all that they spoke of the Triumph point, Sheaffer never officially designated the whole production run as such.
+I’m going to keep using the phrase, but do be aware that it is unofficial.

 Rather than encapsulate the point in the Parker manner, Sheaffer chose to wrap the entire front end of the pen in the point, developing an annular design.
 Like the tubular point hidden away in the “51”, this shape of point was extremely strong, and the encasement of most of the feed gave a similarly good resistance to drying out as Parker’s design.
 Unlike the Parker design, this new point required a lot of metal to achieve, although since that metal was gold it didn’t offend any wartime restrictions.
 The body of the new pen was not markedly different from the preceding Balance line, having a slightly more rounded outline; if there were ever an example of evolution in a made thing, this transition from Balance to Triumph is it.